HuemulSolutions/enola/docs/building_chatbot_ollama.md

     # ...
 ```

-- **Validation Step**: A new step is created to validate the user's input.
+- **Validation Step**: A new step is created to validate the user input.
 - **Error Handling**: If the input is empty, an error is logged, and the interaction is terminated.

 #### **3.7 Processing User Commands**